 LNO to Sell Property

-When someone wants to purchase a home or a building in NYC without a Certificate of Occupancy it can be risky as you may not know what the legal use is for the structure.
+When someone wants to purchase a home or a building in NYC without a Certificate of Occupancy, it can be risky as you may need to know the legal use of the structure.
 We have often obtained Letters of No Objection for people looking to sell or rent property to ensure the use they are marketing is acceptable by the NYC DOB.
-A common example is verifying how many families are allowed in a residential townhouse.
+A typical example is verifying how many families are allowed in a residential townhouse.

 Example LNO for a two-family residence in NYC